 For the year of 2022, our estimate of capital expenditures is between \$140.0 and \$150.0 million.
-Our capital expenditure forecast supports the recently signed full-cycle water management agreement with Chevron as well as incremental projected growth from our other long-term contracted customers.
+Our capital expenditure forecast supports the full-cycle water management agreement with Chevron signed in May 2022 as well as incremental projected growth from our other long-term contracted customers.
 We intend to fund capital requirements through our primary sources of liquidity, which include cash on hand, cash flows from operations and our borrowing capacity under the Credit Facility.